slowernews/wisdom-tldr/chapters/chapter_appendix.md

 -- M. Vázquez Montalban*
 - random é a bruxaria - proporçoes random - patterns. everything is a pattern. no pattern is random
 - threats x vulnerabilities = risk
+> *"Luck is what happens when preparation meets opportunity."
+-- Seneca*
 -->

 > *"Shallow men believe in luck or in circumstance.
 Strong men believe in cause and effect."